FCBGP/rpki-rpa-profile/draft-guo-fc-profile.md

 This OID MUST appear both within the eContentType in the encapContentInfo object as well as the content-type signed attribute in the signerInfo object (see {{RFC6488}}).

-# The FC eContent
+# The FC eContent{#The_FC_eContent}

-The content of an FC identifies a forwarding commitment and forwarding binding that an AS announces to other nodes upon receiving a BGP-UPDATE message.
-Other on-path ASes can validate the FC and perform path verification for traffic forwarding based on the AS-path information.
-Off-path ASes can utilize this FC for collaborative filtering.
+The content of an FC identifies a forwarding commitment that represents an AS's routing intent.
+Upon receiving a BGP-UPDATE message, other ASes can perform AS-path verification according to the validated FCs.
 An FC is an instance of ForwardingCommitmentAttestation, formally defined by the following ASN.1 {{X.680}} module:

 ~~~~~~
 RPKI-FC-2025